 Sending firefighting foam to sewer is restricted.
 The Environment Agency's, Waste Industry Regulatory Services; Chemical Compliance Team (EA) seeks to prevent persistent organic pollutants (POPs) from entering sewerage systems and the water environment.
-Plan for spillage, large and small through, for example, use of spill kits, bunded tanks, absorbent granules.
-Plan also for collection of the content of extinguishers which cannot be discharged or emptied to sewer.

-The types of extinguishers described in 2, above, should no longer be discharged or let into sewers or water courses during any part of the manufacturing/recharging process.
+The types of extinguishers described in 2, above, should no longer be discharged or let into sewers or water courses during any part of the disposal process.
 The contents need to go to high temperature incineration for disposal, unless there is an alternative treatment that would prevent pollutants entering sewerage systems.